wdoyle42/hoddatasci/README.md

 # Communication

-My office is in 207D Payne, and my phone number is (615) 322-2904.
+You can book my office hours at: <https://wdoyle42.youcanbook.me> If my office hours don’t work for you, please make an appointment over email.
-Please always feel free to stop by during office hours or to call.
-You can book my office hours at: <https://wdoyle42.youcanbook.me> If my office hours don’t work for you, please make an appointment.
 Student communications, including emails are my priority.
 However, due to the volume of email I receive, I may miss your message.
 To help with this problem, please place the phrase \`\`HOD 3200’’ in your subject line.
 I will search for these messages every time I access my email.
 You can also use Brightspace’s email function, which will automatically do this for you.
 If you have a general question that I can answer for the whole class, send me a message on twitter at [@wdoyle42](https://twitter.com/wdoyle42), tagged \#hoddatasci, or you can send a direct message.